MiniDigger/paperstats/README.md

 ## Tech

-its a dum vue site, `yarn && yarn serve` to run it locally.
+its a dum svelte site, `pnpm i && pnpm dev` to run it locally.